Late-time UV observations of tidal disruption flares reveal unobscured, compact accretion disks: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge the assistance of John Cannizzo, Glennys Farrar, Chris Fragile, and Ann Zabludoff.
+We dedicate this manuscript to the memory of the late John Cannizzo, whose pioneering early work on TDF disks played a central role in our interpretation of these observations.
+We gratefully acknowledge useful discussions and assistance from John Cannizzo, James Guillochon, Glennys Farrar, Decker French, Chris Fragile, Julian Krolik, and Ann Zabludoff.
 We thank the Aspen Center for Physics for its hospitality during the completion of this work.
 SVV received financial support from NASA through HST-HF2-51350.
 NCS received financial support from NASA through Einstein Postdoctoral Fellowship Award Number PF5-160145.
 BDM acknowledges support from NASA through the Astrophysics Theory Program (grant number NNX17AK43G).
 SG is supported in part by NSF CAREER grant 1454816 and NSF AAG grant 1616566.

 This research made use of Astropy, a community-developed core Python package for Astronomy \citep{Astropy-Collaboration18} and corner.py \citep{Foreman-Mackey16}.
-Support for program GO-14255 was provided by NASA through a grant from the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
+Support for program GO-14255 was provided by NASA through a grant from the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy Inc., under NASA contract NAS 5-26555.